Geydar Dzhemal: Political analysis and philosophy

 Dzhemal's political analyses have been characterized in various ways.
-Some have seen it as an Islamic style of Marxism, whereas others have linked his views to fundamentalist Islam.
+Some have seen it as an Islamic style of Marxism, whereas others have linked his views to fundamentalist Islam, or a combination of both.
 The names of his informational outlets (Tawḥīd and Al-Waḥdat, meaning "monotheism" and "unity") are key aspects of Salafism.
-He has attempted to bridge differences between Shiism and Sunnism; in 1999, Dzhemal emphasized the "inner spirit" of Shia Islam and the "outer" geopolitical dimension preserved in Sunnism, and claimed these differences were "already being washed away".
+He has attempted to bridge differences between Shiism and Sunnism: in 1999, Dzhemal emphasized the "inner spirit" of Shia Islam and the "outer" geopolitical dimension preserved in Sunnism, presenting them as parts of a greater whole, while also claiming that these differences were "already being washed away".